-Testing drops in Texas, as schools reopen, football resumes
+Texas testing drops as schools reopen, prepare for football

 “The good answer would be because we have less COVID, fewer people have symptoms.
 A bad answer might be that people gave up because it’s taking a long time,” said Dr. Junda Woo, medical director for San Antonio Metro Health.
 “We have the data, but we don’t have a lot of the answers behind the data.”

 Some cities in Texas are now offering tests to virtually anyone after months of restricting limited supplies to only those with symptoms, and Abbott has said the state is working on rapid virus testing for nursing homes and schools.
-Some students are already back in classrooms and in football-obsessed Texas, which by far the most high school football players in the nation with about 170,00, practices are underway.
+Some students are already back in classrooms and in football-obsessed Texas, which has by far the most high school football players in the nation with about 170,000, practices are underway.

 “At this point everybody’s a guinea pig,” said Jessica Light, a professor at Texas A&M University who ultimately decided to send her 8-year-old daughter and 5-year-old son back to classrooms when school opens Tuesday.
 “The teachers, the staff, the students, the parents.
 Because we’re not exactly sure how this is going to work.”

-Sam Chama is anxious because his girlfriend’s 5-year-old son is getting ready to start kindergarten in a few weeks in Austin.
-As a former elementary school employee, he knows how easily younger children spread germs even with the best precautions.
+Sam Chama is anxious because his girlfriend’s 5-year-old son is getting ready to start kindergarten in a few weeks in Austin — virtually at first.

+Starting the year with remote learning, the 35-year-old geologist says, is just buying time with the expectation that things will soon get better.
+He wonders: What happens if it doesn’t?
+As a former elementary school employee, Chama knows how easily younger children spread germs even with the best precautions.

-“What is that going to do if in a month that rates haven’t dropped?” asked Chama, 35, a geologist.
-“This is assuming that there will be a decline or some type of control, which I don’t think will happen.”
+“This is assuming that there will be a decline or some type of control, which I don’t think will happen,” he said.

 Associated Press journalists Desiree Mathurin in Atlanta, Melinda Deslatte in Baton Rouge, Louisiana, Kim Chandler in Montgomery, Alabama, and Eric Gay in San Antonio contributed to this report.